 You’ll also want to work with someone who is experienced in this type of case.
 There are many facets of law and many different specialties.
 Be sure to contact a personal injury lawyer in Sandy Springs who has experience with brain injury cases—also known as a brain injury lawyer.

 A brain injury lawyer will be most up-to-date and well-versed in related laws and will have investigators, economists, and other professionals and resources to use when building your case.

-Speak with a Sandy Springs Brain Injury Lawyer for Free Today
+Consult with a Brain Injury Attorney in Sandy Springs for Free

 If you suffered a brain injury caused by someone else, don’t wait to get help.
-John Foy & Associates is here to help you with your case today.
-We do not charge a fee unless we win you money, and the consultation is always FREE.
+The Sandy Springs brain injury lawyers at John Foy & Associates are here to help you with your case today.
+We do not charge a fee unless we win you money, and the consultation is always free.

-To get started today, call (404) 400-4000 or contact us online and we’ll set you up with your FREE consultation.
+To get started today, call us or contact us online and we’ll set you up with your FREE consultation.
 We look forward to helping you.